xa2099/.helper/readme.md

 Manual
 ------

-`.m` command will show this "readme.md" file in your concel for your convenience.
+`.m` command will show this "readme.md" file in your terminal for your convenience.

 Directories